 There’s no getting around the fact that dispensaries still have to go about their banking solutions a little differently than other businesses.

 Even consumers who are excited to visit a dispensary for the first time in 2022 know this.
 There are, in fact, entire consumer guides on what payment options to expect from local dispensaries.

 You may get by if you designate your business as cash-only, but you’ll face serious security risks, and your dispensary will never be able to reach its full potential.

 Dispensary owners who would like to maximize their security and income while offering their customers the convenience they’re used to are ultimately best off if they partner with a cashless payment solution provider like POSaBIT.

-A modern, cashless, point-of-sale system that allows customers to give in to their urges to try all of your unique strains isn’t just “nice to have”, after all — it’s at the center of your business’ success.
+A modern, cashless payments solution, paired with a robust point-of-sale system that allows customers to give in to their urges to try all of your unique strains, isn’t just “nice to have”, after all — it’s at the center of your business’ success.